Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Compactifications of moduli schemes

 \section{Compactifications of moduli schemes}

-In this section, our base rings will be assumed to be regular, excellent, and Noetherian (unless explicitly specified otherwise).
-The rings of sections of \emph{schemes}, on the other hand, are not required to satisfy these conditions.
-The goal is to state some properties needed to construct compactified moduli schemes and work with morphisms between them.
+In this section, unless explicitly specified otherwise, $R$ denotes a base ring which is assumed to be regular and excellent (cf. \cite[$\text{IV}_2$ (7.8.2)]{EGA}), and in particular Noetherian.
+The goal of this section is to state some properties needed to construct compactified moduli schemes and work with morphisms between them.